 If you are self-employed and wish to obtain a background or criminal record check, you can use the services such as Disclosure Scotland and Subject Access Requests as mentioned above.

 Disclosure Scotland is a government service from which you can apply for criminal records checks very similar to DBS.
-Disclosure Scotland has access to the same databases and information as DBS, which is why it is considered DBS’s sister organization.
+Disclosure Scotland has access to the same databases and information as DBS, which is why it is considered DBS’s sister organisation.

 There are different types of checks that can be provided by Disclosure Scotland, depending on the type of work you’re doing.
 These include:

 A basic disclosure is the most common, and can be obtained by anyone.
 It is the lowest level of disclosure available, including information on any ‘unspent’ convictions that a person might have.
+‘Unspent’ convictions are convictions which need to be declared to employers, whereas ‘spent’ convictions can be ignored after a certain amount of time for the purposes of basic disclosure.

+Like normal DBS checks, there is a variety of checks which can be obtained from Disclosure Scotland which cover various levels and types of information about your possible criminal background.
 Standard and enhanced disclosures involve higher level checks, and can only be applied for by an employer.
 They are aimed at people in roles such as law enforcement, firearms licences or adoption applicants, for example.

 An employer might, however, wish to apply for a Protecting Vulnerable Groups (PVG) Scheme, which is aimed at people who do ‘regulated work’ with children and vulnerable adults.